jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 SeqTrace provides excellent directions for using the program at https://code.google.com/p/seqtrace/wiki/WorkingWithProjects

-##Edit and Create a Consensus Sequence
+##Edit and Create a Consensus Sequence with SeqTrace
 For this workflow we have found that the following is the simplest way to edit and create a consensus sequence from a forward and reverse read in SeqTrace.

 1. Create a new project (File > New Project)